Amygdala: What It Is & Its Functions

 The amygdala is a complex structure of cells nestled in the middle of the brain, adjacent to the hippocampus (which is associated with memory formation).
+It is part of the limbic system and plays a key role in processing emotions and emotional reactions.

 Key Takeaways